outdoorsy/interview-challenge-support/README.md

 When searching for vehicles the client makes a request to the rentals API.
 Here is an example one when searching in Hawaii. http://127.0.0.1:3000/rentals?near=20.88,-156.45

-Can you help us understand why the vehicle is not showing properly?
+Using the data provided, can you help us understand why the vehicle is not showing properly?

 _NOTE: The rentals table contains the city, state and country._